The Norfolk Cruise Terminal sits in downtown Norfolk, just steps from the city’s most walkable cruise-passenger attractions, restaurants, and museums.

 For most one-hour windows, the answer is “walk to Town Point Park, look at the USS Wisconsin, get coffee, head back.”
 The other plans on this Norfolk port stop list earn their place only if you have a specific interest.
 When in doubt, default to the waterfront loop.

-A Norfolk port stop is real — short calls, tender delays, and “we just want air” stops are all common at Half Moone.
+A Norfolk port stop is real — short calls, tender delays, and “we just want air” stops are all common at the Norfolk Cruise Terminal.
 Here is what one hour off the ship can actually look like.

-For background, see the official Half Moone site.
-Half Moone publishes terminal arrival and departure timing online.
+For background, see the official Norfolk Cruise Terminal site.
+The terminal publishes terminal arrival and departure timing online.

-Norfolk port stop — Half Moone cruise passenger guide
+Norfolk port stop — Norfolk Cruise Terminal cruise passenger guide

 Last updated: May 2026 · Written by a Norfolk local — independent guide, not affiliated with any cruise line.